pkallas/Reimplement-Lodash/README.md

 Reimplementation of some methods of the Lodash JavaScript utility library in ES2015.

+This project employs a mixture of ES2015’s permitted syntaxes for the definition of functions.
+The specifications do not require stylistic uniformity.

 ## Installation and Setup

 0. These instructions presuppose that npm (https://nodejs.org/en/) is installed.